The Interior’s annual precipitation total is that of a desert

 The majority of the storms reach the Interior from the Gulf of Alaska and have to pass the Alaska Range.
 During the ascend over the mountains they loose a huge amount of their water load on the southern slopes of the ranges.
 Consequently, the Interior lays in a rain shadow.
 For comparison, Anchorage (61°13′N 149°54′W) and Juneau (58°18N 134°25′W) that are south of the Alaska Range have 16.63 inches (422 mm) and 55 to 92 inches (1,400 to 2,340 mm), depending on location in this widely extended city of annual precipitation on 30-year average.

-Low evapotranspiration and sublimation permits a green summer landscape
+Low evapotranspiration and sublimation permit a green summer landscape

 Even though the annual accumulated precipitation in Interior Alaska amounts only about 300 mm there are many large streams like the Tanana and the Yukon, contributory rivers like the Nenana and Chena, thousands of wet and dry creeks, armlets, dead stream branches, bayous, and bogs.
 Some of the streams are glacier-fed from the Alaska Range in the South and the Brooks Range in the North, while others are precipitation-fed.
 The on average low temperatures, and low wind speeds keep sublimation of snow, evaporation of water and transpiration by plants low.
 Thus, in summer, the Interior is very green and all these open waters are perfect breading places for mosquitoes and alike.